DerScherenmann/knnframework/README.md

 ## Tips and Tricks:

 You may experience some bugs or other weird stuff.
 Please open an issue or open a pull request if needed.

+## Training Data:

+Training data in the MNIST database from http://yann.lecun.com/exdb/mnist/

 ## Known bugs: